Special Olympics Southern California

 Down Syndrome Association of Orange County

 DSAOC includes a diverse portfolio of help for those with Down Syndrome and their parents/caregivers, including pre-birth counseling and advice for parents expecting a child with DS.
-They give seminars and support groups, as well as annual fundraisers and activities for children with DS.
+They give seminars and have support groups as well as annual fundraisers and activities for children with DS.

 A (free) summer camp for children with autism, providing a unique form of therapy through teaching the children to surf.